rainlanguage/decentralicense/README.md

 ### 4.3.
 Decentralized Code and Decentralized Systems

+You must only run Decentralized Code if:

+> a) it is run by a Decentralized System; and
+>
-You must only run Decentralized Code if: a) it is run by a Decentralized System, and b) all the data referenced by Decentralized Code is stored on a Decentralized System.
+> b) all the data referenced by Decentralized Code is stored on a Decentralized System.

 “Decentralized Code” is a Source Code file marked by the Licensor as “Decentralized Code”.

+“Decentralized System” is a system operating solely in accordance with publicly available Rules where any person or organisation:

+> a) only participates in the system by freely opting in;
+>
+> b) can interpret system data by reference to the Rules; and
+>
-“Decentralized System” is a system operating solely in accordance with publicly available Rules where any person or organisation: a) only participates in the system by freely opting in, (b) can interpret system data by reference to the Rules, (c) can obtain a copy of the system data, provided in a commonly used electronic form, accessible in accordance with the Rules.
+> c) can obtain a copy of the system data, provided in a commonly used electronic form, accessible in accordance with the Rules.

+“Rule” is an unambiguous and human comprehensible:

+> a) rule that results in a deterministic outcome when implemented, in a commonly used electronic form; and
+>
-“Rule” is an unambiguous and human comprehensible: a) rule that results in a deterministic outcome when implemented, in a commonly used electronic form, and b) any configuration information, documentation, help materials, and any information reasonably necessary for a Recipient skilled in the art to independently comprehend the rule.
+> b) any configuration information, documentation, help materials, and any information reasonably necessary for a Recipient skilled in the art to independently comprehend the rule.

 ### 4.3.
 Maintain Private Key Exclusive Control

-You cannot use the permissions given under this License to provide a Recipient with functionality using the Work that: a) would cause the loss of exclusive control of a private key by a private key holder with exclusive control of a private key, or b) deals with private keys except by using a Decentralized System.
+You cannot use the permissions given under this License to provide a Recipient with functionality using the Work that:

+> a) would cause the loss of exclusive control of a private key by a private key holder with exclusive control of a private key; or
+>
+> b) deals with private keys except by using a Decentralized System.

 ### 4.4.
 Provide Notices and Attribution